 Letter and postcards written by Abe Kōbō discovered (January 18, 2009)

 A letter and 18 postcards written by novelist and playwright Abe Kōbo (1924-1993) to author and critic Haniya Yutaka (1909-1997) have been discovered among materials donated to the Kanagawa Museum of Modern Literature in Yokohama by someone who was "connected to Haniya."
 The letter, dating from 1947, explains that Abe went to meet Haniya but was unsuccessful, and includes a letter of introduction written by Abe's high school teacher, who was an acquaintance of Haniya.
 The postcards make frequent mention of Abe's difficult financial circumstances at the beginning of his career.
-The donated materials also included the outline of a screenplay for adapting Abe's 1962 novel Woman in the Dunes to a Hollywood movie, and an unadopted version of the movie screenplay for Face of Another.
+The donated materials also include the outline of a screenplay for adapting Abe's 1962 novel Woman in the Dunes to a Hollywood movie, and an unadopted version of the movie screenplay for Face of Another.

 14th Nakahara Chūya Prize announced (February 14, 2009)

 The 14th Nakahara Chūya Prize has been won by Kawakami Mieko for her collection Sentan de sasu wa sasareru wa sora ee wa (In the Forefront, Pointing and Being Pointed At...And That's Just Fine, published by Seidosha).
 Kawakami who last year also won the Akutagawa Prize for her story Breasts and Eggs.
-The selection committee appears to have been won over by what what judge Takahashi Gen'ichirō called a meeting of poetry and the contemporary, and some readers appear to think that some parts of the collection draws a fine line between verse and fiction.
+The selection committee appears to have been won over by what judge Takahashi Gen'ichirō called a meeting of poetry and the contemporary, and some readers appear to think that some parts of the collection draw a fine line between verse and fiction.
 The presentation ceremony will be held in Yamaguchi City on April 29.

 April - June 2009